Updated: 4th September 2020

 Tax treatment during Members’ Voluntary Liquidation

 One of the reasons why MVLs are popular is the tax treatment of capital released to directors and shareholders.
-Taking this route to closure avoids the application of income tax, instead attracting capital tax, and also enabling the use of Entrepreneurs’ Relief where applicable.
+Taking this route to closure avoids the application of income tax, instead attracting capital tax, and also enabling the use of Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs’ Relief prior to April 2020, where applicable.

 Creditors’ Voluntary Liquidation